 Plot: The world is riddled in curses – demon-like creatures that consume humans and other curses in order to become stronger.
-They’re usually invisible to the human eye, and people called Shamans are sent out to dispatch the curses and cursed charms in order to protect the world from harm.
+They’re usually invisible to the human eye, leaving most people completely defenseless against them.
+However, certain individuals with the power to see and combat these curses, known as Shamans, are sent out to dispatch the curses and cursed charms in order to protect the world from harm.

 Yuuji Itadori is not one of those people….Yet.
 He has insane levels of strength and speed, making him a much sought after asset to all of the sports clubs in school, but Yuuji would rather hang out in the occult club with his friends.
 Being in the occult club is not only more fun and less stressful than the sports clubs, but it also allows him to regularly leave school at 5PM.
 Yuuji needs this time open in order to visit his ailing grandfather in the hospital everyday, much to his grandpa’s annoyance.

-His grandpa suddenly tells him to not live his life as he did – with no friends and hardly anyone around during his last days.
+His grandpa suddenly tells him to not live his life as he did – with no friends and hardly anyone around during his final days.
 He tells Yuuji to live a good life, make friends and die surrounded by people.
-As he utters these words, Yuuji’s grandpa suddenly passes.
+As he utters these words, Yuuji’s grandpa passes away.

 Breakdown: “Twix!
 Another series that debuted very recently?!
 Please seek medical attention, for you are surely ill!”

 Ahhhh, hate to disappoint anyone who thought I was starting to keep up with current series, but someone just asked if I was going to do this series for Animating Halloween and I had never heard of it before, but I was still like ‘Okay!’
 So here I am.
 That’ll show you for thinking I’m hip and hoppity with the current anime the youth today is jamming with.